 Beating the Mancs

 1924 – We beat Manchester United 4-2 in a Lancashire Senior Cup Second Round replay, with Danny Shone and Dick Forshaw each netting twice.
-Left-back Donald Mackinlay had to go in goal for twenty minutes while Elisha Scott was receiving treatment.
+Left-back Donald McKinlay had to go in goal for twenty minutes while Elisha Scott was receiving treatment.

 2010 – The appointment of Damien Comolli as Director of Football Strategy was announced.
 He was promoted to Director of Football in March 2011, working with Kenny Dalglish on his transfer and youth policies until leaving ‘by mutual consent’ in April 2012.